Teleprompter: History

 U.S. President Lyndon B. Johnson uses a teleprompter while announcing the Civil Rights Act of 1964.

 The TelePrompTer Corporation was founded in the 1950s by Fred Barton Jr., Hubert Schlafly and Irving Berlin Kahn.
 Barton was an actor who suggested the concept of the teleprompter as a means of assisting television performers who had to memorize large amounts of material in a short time.

 Schlafly built the first teleprompter in 1950.
 It was simply a mechanical device, operated by a hidden technician, located near the camera.
 The script, in inch-high letters, was printed by a special electric typewriter on a paper scroll, which was advanced as the performer read, and the machines rented for the then-considerable sum of $30 per hour.

 The teleprompter was used for the first time on December 4, 1950, in filming the CBS soap The First Hundred Years.
 It was used by Lucille Ball and Desi Arnaz in 1953 to read commercials on-camera.
 Jess Oppenheimer, who created I Love Lucy and served for its first five years as its producer and head writer, developed the first "in-the-lens" prompter and was awarded U.S. patents for its creation.
 His system uses a mirror to reflect a script onto a piece of glass placed in front of the camera lens, thus allowing the reader to look directly into the camera.

-The producers of Dragnet estimated the use of teleprompters cut the show's production time by as much as 50% Arthur Godfrey, Raymond Massey, Sir Cedric Hardwicke, and Helen Hayes were early users of the technology.
+The producers of Dragnet estimated the use of teleprompters cut the show's production time by as much as 50% Arthur Godfrey, Raymond Massey, Cedric Hardwicke, and Helen Hayes were early users of the technology.